-Want to learn how to make your own diy lotion bar?
+Want to learn how to make your own DIY lotion bar?

-Just throw in few ingredients, wait for it to harden and it’s done.
-Pretty basic!
+Just throw in a few ingredients, wait for it to harden, and it’s done.

 But what exactly are lotion bars?

-They are made with a mixture of butters, oils and waxes and their main aim is to protect the skin and keep it moisturized.
+They are made with a mixture of butter, oils, and waxes, and their main aim is to protect the skin and keep it moisturized.

-Lotion bars can be applied in the whole body but are especially good for drier parts like elbows, knees, heels and even lips.
+Lotion bars can be applied to the whole body but are especially good for drier parts like elbows, knees, heels, and even lips.

 OK, let’s make it!